.

 • Patients taking a more active role in their healthcare

 Interestingly, the laboratory software system market is expanding more rapidly than the laboratory service market.
-Clinical labs and pathology groups are in the midst of an IT revolution, as their data-intensive work requires effective data use and reporting thanks to insurance companies and other third-party payers that are increasingly demanding automated and digital reporting.
+Clinical labs and pathology groups are in the midst of an IT revolution, as their data-intensive work requires effective data use and reporting, thanks to insurance companies and other third-party payers increasingly demanding automated and digital reporting.

 Michael Kalinowski